The European Commission did not publish a new inverter ban on June 3. It published something more durable.

 Methodology

-This article is based on the European Commission's 3 June 2026 roadmap announcement, the Commission's Strategic Roadmap for Digitalisation and AI in the energy sector, and the roadmap PDF itself, which says the strategy is complemented by actions on trust, cybersecurity, and countering hybrid threats.
-It is connected to prior site work in china-solar-dominance, eu-grid-funding-china-inverter-due-diligence, eu-solar-trade-defense-inverter-risk, deye-inverter-buyer-risk, and sungrow-grid-forming-localization-buyer-risk.
+This article was reviewed on 2026-07-07 and is based on the European Commission's 3 June 2026 roadmap announcement, the Commission's Strategic Roadmap for Digitalisation and AI in the energy sector, and the roadmap PDF itself, which says the strategy is complemented by actions on trust, cybersecurity, and countering hybrid threats.
+It is connected to prior site work in China Solar Dominance: Supply Chain Power, Profit Crisis, EU solar trade-defense inverter risk, Deye Inverter Buyer Risk: Warranty and Sol-Ark, and Sungrow's Grid-Forming Proof and Europe Factory Matter for Buyers.

 Related Entries